Master of Arts in Integrative Health Studies

 Curriculum

-The synchronous online meetings are mandatory and are held roughly every two to three weeks for each course.
+The synchronous online meetings are mandatory and are held weekly or bi-weekly for each course.
 Meeting times are set by the instructors and the schedule of synchronous meetings is available at registration.

-At the beginning of the program, students will meet for a 6-day academic intensive at a retreat center.
+At the beginning of the program, students will meet for a 4- to 5-day academic intensive at a retreat center.
 The retreat combines rigorous academic study with practices that support mind-body-spirit, such as yoga, meditation, hikes, and shared meals.
 Evening programs introduce complementary medicine studies in subjects like HeartMath, sound healing, subtle energy medicine, and community health advocacy.

-IHL 6085 Holistic Medicine and Modalities (3 units) This course provides an overview of holistic systems of medicine and modalities in use today, including those considered complementary and alternative to allopathic medicine, and of the attempt to blend various forms of healing arts into the field known as integrative medicine or integrative health.
-Through the exploration of various holistic medical systems and modalities, existing structures for integration, and engagement with holistic practitioners, we will cultivate our own creative visions for the dynamic and potent field of integrative medicine.
+This course provides an overview of holistic systems of medicine and modalities in use today, including those considered complementary and alternative to allopathic medicine, and of the attempt to blend various forms of healing arts into the field known as integrative medicine or integrative health.

 -